microsoft/DeepSpeed/docs/_tutorials/getting-started.md

   engine automatically handles scaling the loss to avoid precision loss in the gradients.

-- **Learning Rate Scheduler**: when using a DeepSpeed's learning rate scheduler (specified in the `ds_config.json` file), DeepSpeed automatically updates the learning rate at every training step (when `model_engine.step()` is executed).
+- **Learning Rate Scheduler**: when using a DeepSpeed's learning rate scheduler (specified in the `ds_config.json` file), DeepSpeed calls the `step()` method of the scheduler at every training step (when `model_engine.step()` is executed).
 When not using a DeepSpeed's learning rate scheduler:
-  - if the scheduler is supposed to be updated every training step, then the user can pass the scheduler to `deepspeed.initialize` when initializing the DeepSpeed engine and let DeepSpeed manage it for update or save/restore.
+  - if the schedule is supposed to execute at every training step, then the user can pass the scheduler to `deepspeed.initialize` when initializing the DeepSpeed engine and let DeepSpeed manage it for update or save/restore.
-  - if the scheduler is supposed to be updated every training epoch, then the user should NOT pass the scheduler to DeepSpeed during initialization and must manage it explicitly.
+  - if the schedule is supposed to execute at any other interval (e.g., training epochs), then the user should NOT pass the scheduler to DeepSpeed during initialization and must manage it explicitly.

 ### Model Checkpointing